The Mueller Report Shows All the Bizarre Ways Russia Reached Out to the Trump Campaign

 Mueller’s team wasn’t able to determine what happened to the polling data after it was sent to Kilimnik, nor whether the information was used to target voters in swing states.
 “The Office did not identify evidence of a connection between Manafort ‘s sharing polling data and Russia’s interference in the election,” the report says.
 “The investigation did not establish that Manafort otherwise coordinated with the Russian government on its election-interference efforts.”

 There were, of course, the one-on-one meetings, but the report also documents how the Trump team unknowingly broadcast propaganda produced by the Russian Internet Research Agency (IRA), an organization funded by Yevgeniy Prigozhin, who has been nicknamed “Putin’s chef” for his ties to the Russian president.
-“On multiple occasions, members and surrogates of the Trump Campaign promoted–typically by linking, retweeting, or similar methods of reposting–pro-Trump or anti-Clinton content published by the IRA through IRA-controlled social media accounts,” the reports says.
+“On multiple occasions, members and surrogates of the Trump Campaign promoted–typically by linking, retweeting, or similar methods of reposting–pro-Trump or anti-Clinton content published by the IRA through IRA-controlled social media accounts,” the report says.

 At the end of 2016, Russian agents posted just under 30,000 times on Facebook, yet the operation generated almost 13 million shares, 15 million likes and 1.3 million comments, according to a research team at Oxford University.
 IRA employees also represented themselves as Americans “to communicate with members of the Trump campaign in an effort to seek assistance and coordination on IRA-organized political rallies inside the United States,” the report says.

 “Immediately after the November 8 election, Russian government officials and prominent Russian businessmen began trying to make inroads into the new administration,” the report says.
 But the Russians’ previous approach of using a web of business and unofficial contacts to get close to the Trump campaign meant that after the election, they had difficulty establishing formal communications.
-“They appeared not to have preexisting contacts and struggled to connect with senior officials around the President-Elect,” the report said.
+“They appeared not to have preexisting contacts and struggled to connect with senior officials around the President-Elect,” according to the report.

 In January of 2017, Erik Prince, the brother of Education Secretary Betsy DeVos and the founder of the private military contractor formerly known as Blackwater, traveled to Seychelles and met with Kirill Dmitriev, the head of the Russian Direct Investment Fund, to allegedly help develop a working back-channel.
 Prince initially said his meeting had been unplanned.
 But American businessman George Nader, who helped organize the meeting, began cooperating with Mueller’s investigation and contradicted this claim.